ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 This is where the online builder comes to aid the users needs.

-### Using online builder to create custom CKEditor 5 WYSIWYG editor build

 The [online builder](https://ckeditor.com/ckeditor-5/online-builder/) lets you download CKEditor 5 builds and also allows you to create your own, customized builds (with a different set of plugins) in a few easy steps, through a simple and intuitive UI.

-#### Choosing editor type
+### Choosing editor type

-The following CKEditor 5 Builds are currently available to choose from:
+The following editor types are currently available to choose from:

  * {@link installation/advanced/predefined-builds#classic-editor Classic editor}
  * {@link installation/advanced/predefined-builds#inline-editor Inline editor}